sergotail/laravel-pint-action/README.md

 # GitHub Action for Laravel Pint

-GitHub Action composite implementation of the [Laravel Pint](https://github.com/laravel/pint) Package.
-Also, when Pint is run on test mode, pull request annotation based on a Checkstyle XML-report is available.
+GitHub Action for the [Laravel Pint](https://github.com/laravel/pint) Package.
+Also, annotation based on a Checkstyle XML-report is available.

 ## Usage